Overlooked Drug Could Save Thousands Of Moms After Childbirth

 Side effects weren't a serious problem.
 The medicine didn't increase the risk of dying of other causes during the procedure, Shakur and her colleagues report in The Lancet journal.

-The study included 20,000 women, in nearly 200 hospitals, across 21 countries, including rich ones, like the U.K., and poorer ones, like Pakistan and Nigeria.
+The study included 20,000 women, in nearly 200 hospitals, across 21 counties, including rich countries, like the U.K., and poorer ones, like Pakistan and India.

+"I think it's exciting," says Felicia Lester, an OB-GYN at the University of California, San Francisco, who also works in Uganda and Kenya.
+"I'm usually cautious in saying that.
+But it looks like tranexamic acid has the potential to save lives."

+It's rare to have a new tool for helping women during childbirth, especially one that works so well, says Margaret Kruk, a global health researcher at Harvard University.

 The medicine is inexpensive.
 It cost about $3 in the U.K., and a quarter of that in Pakistan, for instance.